Home

 » They might sprout during shipping, so be careful when opening the packet, to avoid damaging the root.

 If you have germinated other Clivia seeds before, you may use the same technique that worked for you.
-The method below works well for me.
+The method below works well for me and reduces the chance of rot.

 The optimal germination temperature is about 66-77° F (19-25°C) during the day.
 A little cooler at night is ok.
-Avoid letting them get above 80° F (27°C) for prolonged periods.
+Avoid letting them get above 80° F (27°C).
 I recommend placing a minimum/maximum thermometer near the pots.

 Ensure that the perlite always stays moist.
 If you enclose the pot in a plastic container or bag to maintain moisture, leave it open slightly for fresh air to enter.
 You may need to drip some water over the perlite each day to keep it moist.

 Keep them in bright light out of direct sun.
-A bright LED bulb placed 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").
+A bright LED bulb or panel placed 4 inches (10 cm) away provides the right amount of light (See: "Growing indoors with LED lights").

 The seeds will first grow a root, followed by a leaf about 2-4 weeks later.
 They tend to sprout at different times, with most of them sprouting between 1 and 2 months.
 Occasionally they can take up to 6 months, so as long as the seeds are firm and white, don't give up on them!
 After they sprout, continue giving bright light, with no direct sun for the first 3 months.

 Try to avoid keeping the leaf wet.
 Sometimes the seeds will lift themselves up when sprouting and the root will be exposed.
-If this happens, reposition it so the root is buried.
+If this happens, reposition it so the root is buried, being gentle not to damage the root.

-Soil -- Use a loose, well-draining medium.
-A typical mix is 1 part small orchid bark, 1 part quality potting soil and 1 part perlite or coarse horticultural sand.
-Or use 2 parts potting soil to 3 parts perlite.
+Soil -- Use a well-draining medium.
+A typical mix is 1 part quality potting soil to 1 part perlite or coarse horticultural sand.
 Don't add lime to the mix.
 After filling the pots, don't compress the soil.
 Continue keeping them in moderate temperatures the first 6 months.

 Watering - The plants like to have their roots kept moist, so aim to keep the soil evenly moistened, but not constantly saturated.
 Don't let it dry out completely, and don't let the pots sit in a tray of water.